cs573-24s/a2-DataVis-7Ways/README.md

 When the user stops hovering, this red outline goes away, and the information on the bottom disappears.

+### Species Information Animations On Click in D3

+I did this by using "click", transition(), duration() and "opacity" in d3 as well as adding an expanding circle with color matching the species color for an interesting animation.
+I had to manually split up the text so that it would fit, as in SVG, there is no option to wrap text without external packages.

 ### Display Observations Per Island in R

 I did this by using the facet_grid() function included in ggplot2.